laravel-enso/documentation/docs/packages/comments-manager.md

 The package offers a quick and easy flow for adding comments to any model.

-- gives the possibility to add, update, delete comments
+- gives the possibility to add, update and delete comments
 - has the option of tagging other users in the comments using `@` and the user name
 - users are notified via push [Notifications](https://github.com/laravel-enso/Notifications) when they are tagged
 - uses its own policies to ensure users edit comments only when they are allowed to do so